darnrain/Lemon_Drop_Hi-Res/README.md

 Please listen at a safe volume level.<br>

-Lemon Drop Hi-Res development status: Did I reach the absolute maximum audio quality, nope.
-Active.<br>
+Lemon Drop Hi-Res development status: Active.<br>
-latest release: v179.1<br>
+latest release: v180.1<br>

 ### Introduction:
 First off I want to say, I try to keep my writing to rated PG. (pretty good) Also I do have a very good sense of humour.
 I never understood why some people are serious all the time, life's too short for that.<br>